How to merge SRT with MP4

 The beauty of this tool is that it will work on any browser and on any device - from iPhone or Android devices to Windows or Mac computers - just as long as you have an Internet connection.

 Now it’s time to upload your clip to the tool, of which there are several different ways.
 The first is via your device’s on-board storage, which you can do by simply tapping the ‘Choose file’ button in the center of the screen.

 Alternatively, you can upload a clip directly from Dropbox or Google Drive cloud storage accounts.
 Hit the down arrow at the side and the option will appear in a drop-down menu.

 Combine your SRT and MP4 files

 Once your video has been uploaded, you’ll be given the option to input your subtitles as captions manually or add them via an SRT file.
-Choose the latter and upload either from your computer or, again, from your cloud drive or an online link.
+Choose the second option and upload either from your computer or from your cloud drive.
 The editor will then open.

-Once you’ve added your subtitles, tap on the ‘Styles’ tab to select how the text appears on your video, including the font, colour, background, size, and alignment of the text.
+Once you’ve added your subtitles, tap on the ‘Styles’ tab to select how the text appears on your video, including the font, color, background, size, and alignment of the text.

 Download your merged clip